 Best of all, you can easily grow this tree yourself.
 A quick-bearing variety, you’ll often have produce by the tree’s second or third year.
 Let’s talk guac — or at least, how to grow your own Hass avocados!

-Good Products For Avocado Growth:
+Good Products At Amazon For Avocado Growth:

 - Monterey Bacillus Thurigiensis

 |Common Name(s)||Hass avocado tree|

 |Height & Spread||Up to 7′ tall in container.
 Up to 20-30′ tall in ground at max height.|